-When you click on the message shows, you can see a full history of all text messages and emails that have been sent to this person, as well as any replies to text that they have sent to you.
+When you click on the message shows, you can see a full history of all text messages and emails that have been sent to this person, as well as any replies to the texts that they have sent to you.

 To respond to them with a text message you can write in the box at the bottom of the conversation.

-The options to archive or mark a conversation as read are in the top right corner.
+The option to archive or mark a conversation as read is in the top right corner.

 Need to quickly archive or mark multiple conversations as read?
 Click the check-boxes by multiple conversations in your inbox, then choose “Action” to apply bulk actions.